Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 The back is also in Ferla fabric.

-Comfortable carrot cut pants
+Comfortable carrot-cut pants

 And with the "soft tailoring" spirit of this suit, it's a perfect silhouette for our pants.

 With such a fabric, we thought it would be particularly suitable for making very versatile pants.
-Yes, its gray base allows it to go with many shades, and the mottled background brings just the right amount of relaxation.
+Yes, its gray base allows it to go with many shades, and the mottled background brings just the right amount of casualness.

 Trouser tightening tab